kibis-is/api/README.md

 <sup>[Back to top ^][table-of-contents]</sup>

 ## 2.2.
-Create personal Doppler config
+Create Personal Doppler Config

-To start using your own Doppler config, go to the project on [Doppler](https://dashboard.doppler.com/workplace/ae8c01548486ba93b8fd/projects/kibisis-api) and press the "+" to create a new personal branch config in the "Development" config
+To start using your own Doppler config, go to the project on [Doppler](https://dashboard.doppler.com/workplace/ae8c01548486ba93b8fd/projects/api) and press the "+" to create a new personal branch config in the "Development" config

 <p align="center">
   <img alt="Screen grab of the Doppler dashboard when creating a branch config" src=".github/assets/create_doppler_config.png" style="padding-top: 15px" height="512" />